sunbearc22/tkinterWidgets/README.md

 # tkinterWidgets
-A repository for tkinter widgets.
+A repository of custom built tkinter widgets.